thecsea/static-site-creator/README.md

 ## Features
 - [ ] Export to javascript object for pug (ex balde) template
 - [ ] Multiple git repositories support
+- [ ] Git integration to push the site

 ## How to use